Reducing the burden of serious mental illness through research

 As a result, the Stanley Center has not divided itself into disease-specific intellectual silos.
 Rather we are organized into intellectually porous teams based on principal disciplinary areas of focus:

-- Neurobiology and animal models
+- Neurobiology and model systems

 - Technology development and genome-scale neurobiology